yumc-afk/SkyRL/skyrl-train/docs/examples/new_env.rst

 Time to train! 🚀

+We will use the ``run_multiply.sh`` script to train the model.
+This script is located in `examples/multiply/run_multiply.sh <https://github.com/NovaSky-AI/SkyRL/blob/main/skyrl-train/examples/multiply/run_multiply.sh>`_ and primarily sets up the training configuration and calls ``main_multiply.py``.

 First, make sure your config matches your available GPUs.
-You may need to adjust the following parameters:
+You may need to adjust the following parameters to match your GPU count:

 - ``trainer.placement.policy_num_gpus_per_node``
 - ``generator.num_inference_engines``